Henry Cho: Career

-Cho appeared on many television shows in the late 1980s and early 1990s, including The Arsenio Hall Show, Bob Hope's Young Comedians Special, MTV's 1/2 Hour Comedy Hour, VH-1's Stand-Up Spotlight, and A&E's An Evening at the Improv.
-His other TV credits include guest roles on various sitcoms such as Designing Women, Lenny, The New WKRP in Cincinnati and a starring role in the TV movie Revenge of the Nerds III: The Next Generation.
+Cho appeared on many television shows in the late 1980s and early 90s, including The Arsenio Hall Show, Bob Hope's Young Comedians Special, MTV's 1/2 Hour Comedy Hour, VH-1's Stand-Up Spotlight, and A&E's An Evening at the Improv.
+His other TV credits include guest roles on sitcoms such as Designing Women, Lenny, The New WKRP in Cincinnati and a starring role in the TV movie Revenge of the Nerds III: The Next Generation.
 In 1994, after he moved back to Tennessee, Cho got a call from NBC to host a revamped version of Friday Night Videos titled Friday Night.
 For two years, he commuted to Los Angeles weekly.
 More recently he appeared on The Tonight Show with Jay Leno and The Late Late Show with Craig Ferguson.
 He was also the keynote speaker for the 59th Annual Radio and Television Correspondents' Dinner.
-Cho is well-known as a "clean" comedian, forgoing profanity and objectionable material, and has sometimes been referred to as "Mr. Clean".
+Cho is well-known as a "clean" comedian, forgoing profanity and objectionable material, and has sometimes been called "Mr. Clean".

 He has appeared in three feature films.
 In 1997, he starred opposite Tom Arnold and David Alan Grier in McHale's Navy.
 In 2001, he appeared in the Farrelly Brothers' movie Say It Isn't So with Heather Graham and Chris Klein.
-Most recently, in 2006, he appeared in Material Girls starring Hilary and Haylie Duff.
+In 2006, he appeared in Material Girls starring Hilary and Haylie Duff.

 During the holiday seasons of 2003 and 2004, Cho toured the U.S. with Amy Grant and Vince Gill, appearing live during the couple's show.

 In 2006, he had his own Comedy Central special entitled Henry Cho: What's That Clickin' Noise? in which Jeff Foxworthy, Bill Engvall, and Larry the Cable Guy were special guest voices in the opening scene.

-In 2007, he signed a deal with Touchstone Pictures and ABC to write, produce, and star in a television situation comedy series centered on Korean-Americans living in the South.
-In 2009 he signed a deal with CBS/Paramount to write, produce and star in another sitcom with Craig Ferguson as executive producer.
-In 2011 Henry had a special/pilot "The Henry Cho Show" on Great American Country (GAC).
+In 2007, he signed a deal with Touchstone Pictures and ABC to write, produce and star in a television situation comedy series centered on Korean-Americans living in the South.
+In 2009, he signed a deal with CBS/Paramount to write, produce and star in another sitcom with Craig Ferguson as executive producer.
+In 2011, Cho had a special/pilot "The Henry Cho Show" on Great American Country (GAC).